youssriaboelseod/neural-network-designer/readme.md

  When we are designing neural network model we need to select quantity of layer, neurons ( on each layer), activation functions and much more of things like these.
  So just to simplify our lives this program is open- source :).
  Program for stated problem can choose optimal activations, layers number, neurons quantity  etc.

+Every model that is being designed or improved is stored using POSTGRES and assigned to creator ;).
+Application has implemented user system - login, registration.
  ## How it works?
  Application is created to design neural networks what is a part of artificial intelligence.
   This program were developed to help and improve AI results using computational intelligence, exactly metaheuristic algorithms.